paulstroud2023/Java-2017/README.md

-# Java-2017
+## Java-2017
-Java code from a coding class I took in 2017
+This repo contains Java code from two coding classes I took in 2017.

+The two main projects for these classes were:
+1. Creating a simple calendar
+2. Creating a Java class